googleforgames/open-match/tutorials/default_evaluator/director/README.md

 This folder provides a sample Director for Open Match Matchmaker 101 Tutorial.
-<TODO - Update the README with details of the Director and the steps that need
-to be run before executing the commamds below>

 Run the below steps in this folder to set up the Director.